Kunalm251/PRODIGY_WD_05/README.md

 #Internship Task

-I have completed my second Task given by prodigy infotech.
+I have completed my 5th Task given by prodigy infotech.
 In this task i created a Weather  web application

 #Task#